ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/08-Train-Custom-Model-With-Labels.md

 ## Wait for Training Completion

-The `FormRecognizerClient` can poll for the latest training status, asynchronously blocking the current thread.
+The `CustomFormClient` can poll for the latest training status, asynchronously blocking the current thread.

 ```csharp
 var trainingResponse = await trainingOperation.WaitForCompletionAsync();